 Smaller boutique, fewer rooms, inside the medieval Budva walls.
 Quiet because no resort coaches stop here.
 Walking distance to Mogren Beach (the family-friendly one with calm water and lifeguards in season).

-We’d order: cross to Jadran kod Krsta in Bečići — locals’ lunch spot, half tourist prices, big plates of seafood and grilled meat.
+For a meal, cross to Jadran kod Krsta in Bečići: a locals’ lunch spot, half tourist prices, big plates of seafood and grilled meat.

 Which one for which trip